 Castleton Hall

 This is a summary, in date order, of the information contained within the Victoria History of the County of Lancaster.
 It was published in 1906 and consists of eight volumes describing the inhabitants of the county, drawn from documentary evidence.
 References are to Volume 4 of the History of Lancashire unless otherwise stated.
+Also and the History of Rochdale the historical text shared a comprehensive view of the hall as a significant stone-built gentry seat characterized by its wealth of heraldic decoration and extensive agricultural and functional outbuildings.

 Francis Holt constructed Castleton Hall in 1515.
 The hall had beautiful gardens with a stream running in front of it and thickly wooded grounds.
 Henry VIII sold the Castleton estate in 1542 to Robert Holt of Stubley, after which it became the family’s chief residence.
 James Holt and his widow were the last Holts at Castleton in 1713.
 The Entwistle family inherited the house from Dorothy Holt, daughter of Robert Holt, who married into the Entwistle family in 1649.